ciaran51/elasticgraph/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of unacceptable behavior may be reported to the GoC at [`open-source-governance@block.xyz`](mailto:open-source-governance@block.xyz).
+Instances of unacceptable behavior may be reported to the GC at [`open-source-governance@block.xyz`](mailto:open-source-governance@block.xyz).
 All complaints will be reviewed and investigated promptly and fairly, and will result in a response that is deemed necessary and appropriate to the circumstances.

 ## Enforcement Guidelines